Harley Medical Services Ltd

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent

-Employee Code of Conduct consistent with any professional codes of conduct.
+manner.
+These include our Supplier Code of Conduct consistent with any professional code of conduct.

 Ultimate responsibility for the prevention of modern slavery rests with the Company’s leadership.
 The board of